Life Insurance For Dads Policy Guide

 Decreasing cover

 Decreasing cover is when the annual premium reduces over the life of a fixed-term life policy.
-This cover typically ties to a repayment mortgage and matches the payment schedule of the mortgage over its life.
+This cover typically ties to a repayment mortgage and matches the mortgage’s payment schedule over its life.

-It means that the amount of cover towards the end of the policy will be minimal, designed to match against the remaining mortgage debt should you die.
+This means that the coverage at the end of the policy will be minimal and designed to match the remaining mortgage debt should you die.

 Level cover

-Level cover sees the premiums and subsequent payout lump sum remain the same for the duration of the policy.
-The effects of inflation will affect the payout as a lump sum agreed at the start of the policy is likely to be less at the end of the policy ten or twenty years later.
+Inflation will affect the payout, as the lump sum agreed at the start of the policy is likely to be lower at the end, ten or twenty years later.

 Suppose you are considering taking out Life Insurance cover.
 Sit down with a broker or advisor and provide them with a clear breakdown of your situation and financial commitments.

-If the reason for taking out life insurance is to cover against a mortgage, then you usually would take enough life cover to repay the mortgage should you die before you pay it off.
+If you take out life insurance to protect yourself against a mortgage, you usually take out enough life insurance to repay the mortgage should you die before you pay it off.

 How Much Does Life Insurance Cost?

-For example, the cost of £100,000 of protection for a 30-year-old non-smoker can start from just £5 a month for a 20-year level-term policy.
+For example, £100,000 of protection for a 30-year-old non-smoker can cost as little as £5 a month with a 20-year level-term policy.
 For the same person, whole-of-life insurance rises to £30 a month; for a 45-year-old non-smoker, a whole-of-life insurance quote is from £60.

 How much for life insurance for smokers?

-For smokers, the cost of insurance does increase.
-Using the same examples above, a 30-year-old smoker should expect to see £100,000 of term life insurance cost £7.
-Whole-of-life could be priced as high as £47.
-Whole-of-life insurance for a 45-year-old smoker can quote up to £100.
+For smokers, insurance costs do increase.
+Using the same examples above, a 30-year-old smoker should expect to pay £ 7 for £100,000 of term life insurance, and whole-of-life could cost as much as £47.
+Whole-of-life insurance for a 45-year-old smoker can be quoted up to £100.

 Associated Life Insurance Products for Dads

 Life insurance provides a financial payout should you die.
-Other related insurances also offer financial protection, but it does not require that you pass away to benefit.
+Other related insurances also offer financial protection, but they do not require you to pass away to benefit.

 Critical illness

-Additionally, policies require that you survive at least ten days from critical illness diagnosis for a policy to payout.
+Additionally, policies require that you survive at least 10 days after a critical illness diagnosis for a payout.

 Income protection